cgustave/taskwatcher/README.md

 --list               : Provides a table displaying the list of the currently running tasks with :
                        [ taskid, name, pid, status, starttime, duration(s), feedback(yes/no), timer(s), timeout(s) ]

+--reserve            : Returns a unique taskid, reserved for future call of the launcher

 --feedback <taskid>  : Returns a json formatted output of the feedback values for the given task
                      : Only available if the command provides feedback (feedback=yes in list)